panperla/instapage_cms_plugin/README.txt

-## Instapage CMS Plugin v3 fixed
+--- Instapage CMS Plugin v3 fixed ---

-This module has been developed by [Instapage](https://instapage.com) and downloaded from [https://help.instapage.com/hc/en-us/articles/207038297-Publishing-Your-Page-to-Drupal](https://help.instapage.com/hc/en-us/articles/207038297-Publishing-Your-Page-to-Drupal).
+This module has been developed by (https://instapage.com) and downloaded from https://help.instapage.com/hc/en-us/articles/207038297-Publishing-Your-Page-to-Drupal.
 Unfortunately it is not working well with profile based Drupal installations due to hard coded paths and assumption that module will always be in /sites/all/modules which is incorrect.
 This fix simply remove hardcoded paths and use drupal_get_path function.

-### Original Instapage README part
+--- Original Instapage README ---

 Module: Instapage CMS Plugin
 Author: Instapage